SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 }
 ```

-For every call to the generate function, we create a cylinder at a specified angle, and x,y,z coordinate.
-We then call the function twice more to create two more branches that split at a fixed angle.
-We also update the height and radius of every branch as we progress by a fixed ratio less than 1 so they decrease in size as the tree progresses.
+Each call to the generate function is responsible for creating a single cylinder at a specified angle, and x,y,z coordinate.
+We then call the function twice more to create two more branches that we will stack with a reduced height and diameter and angles that decrease and increase by a fixed amount to achieve the affect of splitting branches.

 ```jsx
 function generate(depth, angleZ, angleX, radius, height, x, y, z) {